centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ### WHOIS Servers

 WHMCS comes with a default configuration that is not covering all TLDs.
-We started gathering such cases, feel free to copy the contents of our [sample configuration file](https://raw.githubusercontent.com/hexonet/whmcs-ispapi-registrar/master/registrars/ispapi/sample_whois.json) to the [whois.json override file](https://docs.whmcs.com/WHOIS_Servers#Customising_WHOIS_Servers).
-Ensure the final json format is valid using [jsonlint.com](https://jsonlint.com)!
+We started gathering such cases, feel free to copy the contents of our [sample configuration file](//raw.githubusercontent.com/hexonet/whmcs-ispapi-registrar/master/registrars/ispapi/sample_whois.json) to the [whois.json override file](//docs.whmcs.com/WHOIS_Servers#Customising_WHOIS_Servers).
+Ensure the final json format is valid using [jsonlint.com](//jsonlint.com)!

+NOTE: The above provided configuration is just an example how it might work.
+We know this .bo WHOIS Server Configuration not being compatible with the possibilities of WHMCS Core.

 ### Change of Registrant